Yerazank FC: History

 It was founded during the Soviet Union in 1982.
 During the 1992 season, it took no part in any competition due to the Nagorno Karabakh war.
-In 1993, because of the ongoing war, the club was moved from Stepanakert to Yerevan.
+In 1993, due to the ongoing war, the club was moved from Stepanakert to Yerevan.

-In 1995 the club disbanded and gave its license for the 1995-96 season in the premier league to the other football club from Stepanakert, FC Karabakh Stepanakert.
+In 1995 the club disbanded and gave its license for the 1995–96 season in the Armenian Premier League to the other football club from Stepanakert, FC Karabakh Stepanakert.
 Although it had a brief spell in the Armenian First League in 2003, the club did not participate in any professional football league until 2018, when it entered the Artsakh Football League.